imneonizer/improcess/README.md

 ### Warning

-if your tasks require to do more than 4 tasks to do in parallel, kindly don't use improcess as [imthread](https://github.com/imneonizer/imthread) is fast and reliable for huge parallelization using only single core. however while bench marking i have found that i was trying to do 1 million small tasks in parallel and imthread was not sufficient neither improcess because of limited number of cores. then i did a duo compilation of these two libraries to create 5 multi process with each 2,00, 000 threads and that took half the time than creating 1 million threads on single process alone, and not to mention since my computer had only 4 cores making more than 4 processes at once doesn't seems efficient, those 1 million small tasks completed in 3 minutes. i'll update the link for the code.
+if your tasks require to do more than 4 tasks to do in parallel, kindly don't use improcess as [imthread](https://github.com/imneonizer/imthread) is fast and reliable for huge parallelization using only single core. however while bench marking i have found that i was trying to do 1 million small tasks in parallel and imthread was not sufficient neither improcess because of limited number of cores. then i did a duo compilation of these two libraries to create 5 multi process with each 2,00, 000 threads and that took half the time than creating 1 million threads on single process alone, i tested it on google cloud those 1 million small tasks completed in 3 minutes, see the code in the last section.

 #### Latest v1.0